Supervisors: Dr C Pleydell-Pearce, Dr K Bevan and Dr C Melvin.

 The Research Engineer will:

-Swansea university is a top 30 UK institution for research excellence (Research Excellence Framework 2014) and has been named Welsh University of the Year 2017 by The Times and Sunday Times Good University Guide.
+Swansea University is a top 30 UK institution for Research Excellence (Research Excellence Framework 2014) and has been names Welsh University of the Year 2017 by The Times and Sunday Times Good University Guide.

 Interwoven through the research study are business, technical and entrepreneurial courses, designed to support and prepare participants for a senior role in industry or academia, on completion of their studies.
 Research Engineers may participate in our career mentoring system, offering opportunities to engage with M2A alumni and other senior staff from across the University.

 The Athena SWAN charter recognises work undertaken by institutions to advance gender equality.
 The college of Engineering is an Athena SWAN bronze award holder and is committed to addressing unequal gender representation.

 Applications from women are particularly welcomed.
 As a positive action to address gender imbalance, female undergraduates considering a career in research are invited to join our two-day laboratory taster session, to learn about a typical day in the life of a research engineer.Sponsoring Company TATA Steel

 We welcome applications from candidates with an Engineering or Physical Science degree (minimum level 2:1), or a combination of degree and equivalent relevant experience to the same level to join the M2A community of research engineers.